-In 1996 at the international AIDS conference South Africans learnt that for those that could afford the costly drugs AIDS could become a chronic manageable disease.
-But although the first antiretrovirals started to reach South Africa just a few months later, for those without the necessary money nothing had changed.
+In 1996 at the international AIDS conference South Africans learnt that for those that could afford the costly drugs AIDS could be a chronic manageable disease.
+But although the first ARVs started to reach South Africa just a few months later, for those without the necessary money nothing had changed.
 Indeed when in 1999 Thabo Mbeki was elected president the situation in South Africa became worse with the arrival of “AIDS denialism”, the belief that HIV was not the cause of AIDS.

 During this time there had continued to be an increase in the number of cases of TB, with relatively little attention being paid to the problem of TB and HIV co-infection.

 However, when in 2009 the World Health Organisation (WHO) reviewed the South African TB program, they said that the biggest area of concern in South Africa remained the dual epidemics of HIV and TB.
 There were unacceptably high mortality rates.1“SA TB programme gets a cautious thumbs up”, health-e, July 2009